 We try and avoid the need for going to court and prefer to reach a solution sooner.
 If you and your partner cannot reach an agreement before going to court, we will guide you through the process.
 We regularly appear in the Family Court of Australia and the Federal Circuit Court of Australia in relation to children’s matters.

 Our family lawyers are experienced and empathetic to our clients’ position, but tough and determined where required on the other party.
+We take a robust approach so that your side of the story is heard and advocated strongly.
+It is critical that you speak up loudly, which is where we assist.

 We have helped others and we can help you.